-Not knowing who will win the presidential election requires patience in the face of stress.
-Here's how
+We'll need patience going forward.
+Here's how to practice it

 CNN: When someone feels impatient, what are some good coping techniques?

-Bufka: As we wait for election results, test yourself to sit with not checking and refreshing the webpage every 10 minutes, then increase the wait to 20 minutes, then 30 minutes.
+Bufka: Test yourself to sit with not checking and refreshing the webpage every 10 minutes, then increase the wait to 20 minutes, then 30 minutes.
 Get comfortable with knowing that's not really in your control and you will have to be patient about it.

 Get CNN Health's weekly newsletter